UOS-COM-6018/COM6018/README.md

 ## Welcome

 This repository contains the teaching materials and other resources for the module COM6018 Data Science with Python, taught at the University of Sheffield.
+If you are taking this module please see the [module website](https://vle.shef.ac.uk/ultra/courses/_108012_1/cl/outline) for more information

-If you are taking this module please see the [module website](https://vle.shef.ac.uk/ultra/courses/_108012_1/cl/outline) for more information and please use `git` to clone this repository to your own computer.
-The repository will be updated throughout the module and you will need to `git pull` regularly to get the latest materials.
+You can install the materials on your laptop use by 'cloning' this repository.
+If you have not used git before then please see the instructions below in the section [Using Git](#using-git) below.

 The materials in this repository are also available in Jupyter book format at [https://uos-com-6018.github.io/COM6018/](https://uos-com-6018.github.io/COM6018/).
+The Jupyter book is updated automatically when this repository is updated and so will show the latest version of the materials.

 ## Contents